elfalehed/hack4squad/README.md

 ## 2DO:

+- Fix the installation
-- Complete the bash file (parts).
+- Fix the prompts configuration
-- Check NMAP scan.
-- Audit wireless networks.
-- Airgeddon features as a side tool.
-- Driven python script only to be compatible.

 <br />